 The Corgi x Husky mix is a fantastic companion dog who will love being right by your side.
 You’ll need to be able to spend lots of time with a Horgi puppy, as they don’t cope well spending too much time alone.
 But if you’ve got the time to dedicate to this breed, you’ll be rewarded with a loyal, affable and undeniably cute pet.

 Exercise requirements of the Corgi - Husky mix

 A Siborgi puppy or dog will need an owner who enjoys getting outside and will take it for lots of long walks.
 They’re little bundles of energy - and if there’s nowhere for that energy to go, you’ll end up with a bored and frustrated pooch.

-One long daily walk or two shorter walks, as well as regular playtime in the garden, is a good amount of exercise for the Corgi cross Husky.
+A 1-2 hour daily walk or two shorter walks, as well as regular playtime in the garden, is a good amount of exercise for the Corgi cross Husky.
 If you love outdoor activities, play a sport which a dog could get involved in, or have a huge yard for constant ‘fetch’ games, the Horgi might be for you.